NTDLS/TightWiki/README.md

 For years I’ve worked at places where we just needed a simple to use, searchable, unobtrusive, no-nonsense, collaborative and free place to dump documentation.
 The first thing that comes to mind is a Wiki but for some reason I can never find anything that "checks all the boxes".
 Hopefully you'll find this one does for you.

-:yum: TightWiki is a .netcore ASP MVC razor WIKI written in C# that sits on top of a SQLite database (zero configuration required).
+:yum: TightWiki is an ASP.NET Core MVC Razor WIKI written in C# that sits on top of a SQLite database (zero configuration required).

 :crossed_fingers: Play with the latest dev build at http://TightWiki.com/.
 If you want to edit, you can signup using google auth or native TightWiki login.